Trump says Capital Gazette shooting 'shocked the conscience of our nation'

 Ramos was charged Thursday with five counts of first-degree murder and appeared in court on Friday for a bail hearing.

-Ramos had sued the Capital Gazette newspaper six years ago and lost after a columnist wrote about his guilty plea to criminal harassment in 2011.
+Ramos sued the Capital Gazette newspaper for defamation six years ago and lost after a columnist wrote about his guilty plea to criminal harassment in 2011.
 His case was dismissed, and an appeals court affirmed the decision.

 A Twitter account in Ramos' name contained more than 100 posts threatening or criticizing the newspaper and singled out the writer of the column, as well as the paper's former editor and publisher.

-The five killed were: Reporter and a columnist Wendi Winters, sales assistant Rebecca Smith, assistant editor Robert Hiaasen, editor Gerald Fischman and sportswriter John McNamara.
+The five killed were: reporter and columnist Wendi Winters, sales assistant Rebecca Smith, assistant editor Robert Hiaasen, editor Gerald Fischman and sportswriter John McNamara.